roxberry/roxberry.dev/src/posts/2024-08-15-mfa-enablement-finsvc/index.md

 Eventually, I came across a Microsoft GitHub project that provided skeleton code for implementing a custom authentication extension using IAuthenticationExtension2 and IAuthorizationExtension.
 Although the documentation was sparse and required a fair amount of interpretation, it served as a critical starting point.
 I worked through the code, making the necessary modifications and adjustments to fit the client’s specific needs.
 After several iterations and testing, I was able to develop an excellent solution that met the client’s requirements.

-The solution involved creating an MFA interstitial page that emails a verification code to university lenders.
+The solution involved creating an MFA interstitial page that emails a verification code to lenders.
 These lenders then enter the code on the interstitial page to access the reporting services, ensuring that only verified users can view sensitive reports.
 This added layer of security was a significant enhancement to the client’s existing setup.

 For those interested in the technical details, the GitHub project that served as the foundation for this solution can be found [here](https://github.com/microsoft/Reporting-Services/tree/master/CustomSecuritySample2016).
 By leveraging this project and building upon it, I was able to deliver a robust and secure authentication mechanism for SSRS 2016, despite the challenges posed by the platform’s age and limited support.

+**Disclaimer**: Implementing custom authentication and authorization for SQL Server Reporting Services (SSRS) 2016, particularly when transitioning from NTLM to Forms authentication, is a complex process.
+SSRS 2016 is an older platform with limited support, and customizing it to meet modern security standards requires careful planning and execution.
+The use of extensions like IAuthenticationExtension2 and IAuthorizationExtension involves deep technical knowledge and may require substantial modifications to the default setup.
+Additionally, working with legacy systems often involves navigating sparse documentation and potential compatibility issues.

 ## Platform Integration